-Nuts and seeds are power foods that host omega-3 fatty acids, vitamins A, B and E, monounsaturated fats, minerals and antioxidants.
-Alpert recommends them, saying that their nutritional density hydrates skin, promotes its elasticity, helps regenerate cells and protects against pollutants and free radicals.
-If weight loss is at top of mind, however, be mindful of serving sizes — most are high in calories and easy to overeat.
+Nuts and seeds are power foods that host omega-3 fatty acids, vitamins A, B, and E, monounsaturated fats, minerals, and antioxidants.
+"Foods full of vitamin E … such as nuts help retain moisture and strengthen the skin barrier," Dr. Rhonda Q. Klein, MD/MPH tells us.
+Alpert also recommends nuts and seeds because of their nutritional density, ability to hydrate the skin, promotes its elasticity, helps regenerate cells, and protects against pollutants and free radicals.
+If weight loss is your priority, be mindful of serving sizes, as nuts made our 30 Healthy Foods You Better Eat in Moderation.

-Fruits are a great way to hydrate and protect your skin, because they're full of water.
+Fruits are a great way to hydrate and protect your skin because they're full of water.
 In fact, eating your water is just as effective — or more so — than drinking water, given the extra nutrient boost you get with fruit.
-"Most fruits contain high levels of vitamins A and C and powerful antioxidants that replenishes nutrients in skin, promote collagen production and help keep your skin supple and firm," says Alpert.
-While all fruits are a positive addition to most people's diets, when possible opt for low-sugar options like berries (raspberries, cranberries, blueberries, blackberries, strawberries) and kiwis versus high-sugar ones likes figs, cherries, mangoes and grapes.
+"Most fruits contain high levels of vitamins A and C, and powerful antioxidants that replenish nutrients in the skin, promote collagen production and help keep your skin supple and firm," says Alpert.
+While all fruits are a positive addition to most people's diets, opt for low-sugar fruit like berries (raspberries, cranberries, blueberries, blackberries, strawberries) and kiwis versus high-sugar ones such as figs, cherries, mangos, and grapes.

 Eggs are high in protein, promote cell regeneration and supply sulfur and lutein, which hydrates skin and elasticity.
-Eggs are also low in fat.
-Studies have found that, omitting the healthy fats found in foods like nuts and avocados, high-fat diets increase the chances for developing wrinkles.
+They're also low in fat.
+Studies have found that omitting the healthy fats found in foods like nuts and avocados, high-fat diets increase the chances of developing wrinkles.

 Not only is green tea loaded with skin-nourishing antioxidants, it has anti-inflammatory properties that can heal damaged skin and prevent blemishes.
-"It may help increase blood flow to the skin since it's rich in epicatechin, an antioxidant found in red wine," says Bonnie Taub-Dix, RDN, creator of BetterThanDieting.com and author of Read It Before You Eat It.
+"It may help increase blood flow to the skin since it's rich in epicatechin, an antioxidant found in red wine," says registered dietitian Bonnie Taub-Dix, RDN, creator of BetterThanDieting.com and author of Read It Before You Eat It.
 Oolong tea is also beneficial.
-"It has been shown to help eczema sufferers," says Lauren Slayton MS, RD, director of Foodtrainers and author of The Little Book of Thin.
+"It has been shown to help eczema sufferers," says registered dietitian Lauren Slayton, MS, RD, director of Foodtrainers and author of The Little Book of Thin.
 "It's also a slight metabolic booster."

-Tomatoes contain high levels of lycopene, an antioxidant which keeps skin fresh and has anti-aging properties.
-The nutrient's levels are higher in canned and cooked tomatoes.
+Tomatoes contain high levels of lycopene, an antioxidant that keeps skin fresh and has anti-aging properties.
+The nutrients levels are higher in canned and cooked tomatoes.
 "Lycopene in tomatoes gets absorbed more easily when tomatoes are cooked (as in the canned version), and when eaten with a little oil, meaning that winter is a good time to have pizza or pasta with marinara sauce," says Taub-Dix.

-Soy may be controversial, but as far as combating winter skin, it's a winner.
+Soy may be controversial, but as far as soothing dry skin, it's a winner.
 "It might be a good time to try some soy milk in your latte or go for a tofu scramble," says Taub-Dix.
 "Soy is rich in isoflavones that may protect against sun exposure and preserve skin-firming collagen to curtail wrinkles and prevent skin dryness."

 "Citrus fruits help provide vitamin C, which promotes collagen formation and slows the effects of free radicals, helping to maintain firm and youthful skin," says Taub-Dix.
 "Pink grapefruits also provide lycopene, an antioxidant that helps skin stay resilient and smooth. "

-Slayton singles out sea buckthorn as her favorite wintertime skin improver.
-“If you want luminous skin, think of this pretty orange berry that tastes like a Sour Patch Kid."
+Slayton singles out sea buckthorn as her favorite moisturizing food for dry skin.
+"If you want luminous skin, think of this pretty orange berry that tastes like a Sour Patch Kid."
 You can get shots of it at many juice purveyors like Juice Generation, or you can buy unsweetened Sibu puree.
-"It's rich in omega-7 oil, beta carotene and vitamin C, all of which make it helpful for the skin conditions associated with winter.”
+"It's rich in omega-7 oil, beta-carotene and vitamin C, all of which help the skin conditions associated with dry skin."
 For even more foods that will help your skin stay beautiful, don't miss these 25 Healthy Foods That Give You Glowing Skin.

 Vitamin A is considered one of the best anti-agers and skin moisturizers.
 It's also been proven to help smooth roughness.
-Zinc helps vitamin A do its job, which is why Slayton recommends eating shellfish and pumpkin seeds to combat winter skin.
+Zinc helps vitamin A do its job, which is why Slayton recommends eating shellfish and pumpkin seeds as foods to alleviate dry skin symptoms.

 Don't underestimate the power of water.
-Whether tap, bottled or sparkling, water hydrates the skin and helps prevent wrinkling to keep your skin from cracking and flaking.
+Water hydrates the skin and helps prevent wrinkling to keep your skin from cracking and flaking.
 Hate the flavor of H20?
 Try making some of these refreshing detox water recipes!